Post Frame Buildings are simple,

 the concrete floor will float between summer and winter

-Building will include a 4" rock base that has been finely
+include a 4" rock base that has been finely graded; a 6 mil

-compression and tension strength) Then at least 4" thick
+and tension strength); and at least 4" thick concrete.
+We

-concrete.
-We then cut in control joints while the concrete
+then cut in control joints while the concrete is still

-is still green.
-This formula is good for a 28,000 pound
+green.
+This formula is good for a 28,000 pound motor home

 cracks.
 By cutting in the control joints while the concrete

-this we get strait and clean expansion joints.
+this, we get straight and clean expansion joints.
 This gives

 your building a professional look to it.